greg-raven/Impeachment-Chronicles/_posts/2019-01-13-18-reasons-trump-russian-asset.md

 ---
-title: 'Here are 18 reasons Trump could be a Russian asset'
+title: "Here are 18 reasons Trump could be a Russian asset"
 layout: post
 author:
 - Max Boot